paralax/ColossalOpera/easy/baum_sweet.md

 Easy

+# Tags

+integer sequence, Baum-Sweet, infinite sequence, number theory

 # Description

-In mathematics, the Baum–Sweet sequence is an infinite automatic sequence of 0s and 1s defined by the rule:
+In mathematics, the [Baum–Sweet sequence](https://en.wikipedia.org/wiki/Baum%E2%80%93Sweet_sequence) is an infinite automatic sequence of 0s and 1s defined by the rule:

 * b_n = 1 if the binary representation of n contains no block of consecutive 0s of odd length;
 * b_n = 0 otherwise;